 When someone is loading content into the Whiteboard or using the Whiteboard tools, the blue Whiteboard activity indicator (2) appears next to their name in the Participants list.
 In the example below, the Moderator Vivian is loading a presentation into the Whiteboard.
-Status indicators appear next to everyone else in the session as they are receiving the Whiteboard content.
-(For details on status and activity indicators, see Whiteboard Activity, Permission and Status Indicators on page 95.)
+(For details on activity indicators, see Whiteboard Activity and Permission Indicators on the facing page.)